 - We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
+You may request details of personal information which we hold about you under Data Protection Regulations.
 A small fee will be payable.
-If you would like a copy of the information held on you please write to 14 Bourbon Street, Aylesbury, Buckinghamshire, HP20 2RS.
+If you would like a copy of the information held on you please write to Richard Sauvain, 14 Bourbon Street, Aylesbury, Buckinghamshire, HP20 2RS.